-Clients often wonder the difference between the terms mass tort, class action, and multidistrict litigation.
+Clients frequently ask us to explain the difference between the terms mass tort, class action, and multidistrict litigation.
 The question is a very good one.

 A mass tort is a type of civil action involving numerous plaintiffs with similar claims against one or a few defendants in state or federal court.
 Mass torts most often are filed by individuals who have suffered physical or financial injury because of the negligence or misconduct of a corporation.

-Mass torts generally occur when a company causes injury or damage to numerous consumers by an identical act of harm.
+Mass torts generally occur when a company causes injury or damage to numerous individuals through an identical act of harm.
 For example, a company might produce a prescription drug, a medical device, or a defective product that causes physical injuries or economic harm to thousands of individuals all over the United States.

-A multidistrict litigation (MDL) is a type of legal proceeding that can occur after numerous cases are filed in federal court by individuals who have sustained injuries or damages by a company’s conduct.
+A multidistrict litigation (MDL) is a type of legal proceeding that can occur after multiple lawsuits are filed in federal court by individuals who have sustained similar injuries or harm by a company’s conduct.

-Many times, the law firms handling the MDL will be able to work out a potential settlement for all individuals who were injured or damaged by the company, especially after there have been a few jury trials concluded to help both sides determine the reasonable value of the cases.
-These settlements may even include individuals the law firms do not represent.
+Many times, the law firms handling the MDL will be able to work out a potential mass tort settlement for all individuals who were injured or damaged by the company, especially after there have been a few bellwether jury trials to help both sides determine the reasonable value of the cases.

-No individual, however, is required to participate in the settlement.
-Instead, a settlement is structured such that each individual's case facts are evaluated on its own merits, including exposure, causation, injuries and damages.
+No individual is required to participate in the settlement.
+Instead, a settlement is structured such that each individual's case facts are evaluated on its own merits, including exposure, causation, injuries, and damages.
 Each individual is able to make his/her own decision after hearing the terms of the proposed settlement.

-If the law firms participating in the MDL cannot work out a group settlement as part of the MDL, then eventually all of the plaintiffs will need to have their individual cases tried before a jury or settled.
+If the law firms participating in the MDL cannot work out a settlement as part of the MDL, then eventually all of the plaintiffs will need to have their individual cases tried before a jury or individually settled.
 This will be the responsibility of the law firm the individual hired to represent him/her.
-The benefit of the MDL, however, is that each law firm and client will be able to use the evidence that was gathered during the MDL process, although additional evidence will still be required to be presented for each individual case.

 The court and jury rulings made in the class action impact and bind all persons who are considered a member of the class action, most of whom do not even know they are involved in the class action lawsuit.
 Thus, if a class action is filed and approved by the court, then individuals who were injured by a company could end up receiving very little or no money, even though their cases were never considered by a jury or the company at fault.

 Most often individuals have the opportunity to choose to be part of the class action or not.
-However, this decision has to be made very early in the process before the individual knows whether the class action will be successful or not, and well before the individual knows how much compensation he/she might recover.
+However, this decision has to be made very early in the process before the individuals know whether the class action will be successful or not, and well before the individuals know how much compensation they might recover.

 Will Levin Papantonio Clients be Part of an MDL or a Class Action

-Our law firm rarely has our clients participate in class actions.
-Instead, we prefer the MDL model.
-We generally are very actively involved in the MDL proceedings, most often we hold a senior position in the prosecution of the case.
+The vast majority of the time our clients in a mass tort case become part of an MDL, not a class action.
+We generally are actively involved in the MDL proceedings, holding a senior position in the prosecution of the case.

-We want to be actively involved in the national litigation because it helps to guarantee that the cases will be prosecuted in the best manner possible, and that our clients receive top representation.
-Yet, our clients pay our law firm no more in fees or costs even though we are helping to lead the national litigation.
+We are actively involved in the national litigation because it helps guarantee that the cases are prosecuted in the best manner possible and that our clients receive top representation.
+Our clients, however, pay our law firm no more in fees or costs even when we are helping to lead the national litigation.

 Additionally, each of our clients in an MDL always has the right to settle or not settle his/her individual case based on his/her specific facts and circumstances.
-Our attorneys who have firsthand knowledge about the mass tort litigation will be in the best position to recommend to each individual client whether he/she should accept or not accept a particular settlement.
+Our attorneys with knowledge of the litigation will be in the best position to recommend to each individual client whether he/she should accept or not accept a particular settlement.